Informo/specs/content/trust-management/trust-authority.md

 the source in Informo's trust network.
 It **might** also include a view promoting sources that have been certified as trustworthy by several TAs that the user trusts.

+Client implementations **must** consider a node being blacklisted by a TA as if all of the entities belonging to that node were blacklisted by this TA for the same reason and from the same point in time.
+If a TA blacklists an entity belonging to a node that's already blacklisted, client implementations **must** use the entity's blacklist entry rather than the node's.